Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Experiment

-\paragraph{Naming Scheme} We evaluate five conditions that progressively incorporate multimodal neuroimaging information into the pipeline, summarized in Table~\ref{tab:conditions}. \textsc{text(arcf)}\footnote{\textsc{arcf} stands for "Annotated Case Report Forms", which are used in FOR2107.
-To simplify the notation, we also adopted it for OASIS-3 to describe the CSV-to-text baseline.} consists of a textual representation of the patient metadata, usually collected in repeated sessions with the client by the clinical expert and used for diagnosis; \textsc{prompt(mri)} adds a mention of MRI data (brain parcellation volume, visualization of brain regions) in the used prompt; \textsc{text(parcel)} includes a textual representation of the brain parcellation data; \textsc{plot(MRI)} adds the MRI plot as image modality; \textsc{plot(swap)} replaces the brain plot with an out-of-distribution image (a dog photograph or styled sci-fi brain scan) to ablate whether performance depends on image content or image presence alone.
+\paragraph{Naming Scheme} To evaluate the impact of clinically irrelevant input in our tasks, we evaluate five conditions progressively incorporating multimodal neuroimaging information into the pipeline, summarized in Table~\ref{tab:conditions} (See Appendix~\ref{app:prompt} for the exact prompt): \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt, leftmargin=*] \item \textsc{text(csv)} consists of a textual representation of the patient metadata, usually collected in repeated sessions with the client by the clinical expert and used for diagnosis. \item \textsc{prompt(mri)} adds a mention of MRI data (brain parcellation volume, visualization of brain regions) in the used prompt. \item \textsc{text(parcel)} includes a textual representation of the brain parcellation data. \item \textsc{plot(mri)} adds the MRI plot as image modality. \item \textsc{plot(swap)} replaces the brain plot with an out-of-distribution image (a dog photograph or styled sci-fi brain scan, see Appendix~\ref{app:ood_images}) to ablate whether performance depends on image content or image presence alone. \end{itemize}